MicrosoftDocs/defender-docs/defender-for-iot/investigate-threats.md

 ---
-title: Investigate threat in Site security for Microsoft Defender for IoT in XDR Defender portal
+title: Investigate incidents and alerts in Site security for Microsoft Defender for IoT in the Defender portal
-description: This article describes how to investigate threats in the Site security feature of Microsoft Defender for IoT in XDR Defender portal ms.service: defender-for-iot
+description: This article describes how to investigate incidents and alerts in the Site security feature of Microsoft Defender for IoT in the Defender portal ms.service: defender-for-iot
 author: lwainstein
 ms.author: lwainstein